“Aerodynamically the bumblebee shouldn’t be able to fly, but the bumblebee doesn’t know that so it goes on flying anyway.”

 5 and 6: Bicep/Tricep

 While Dave says these are less important than the first two, they can’t be ignored.
 Adequate strength for the biggest muscles in your arms is what, essentially, moves you around the planet.
-Strong arms allow for improved movement, and with that, comes easily to do what you want and need.
+Strong arms allow for improved movement, and with that, comes easy to do what you want and need.
 More energy.
 More activities.
 More enjoyment out of life.

 Curling your arms for a bicep contraction and extending your arm for a tricep contraction is the precise isolation to give these muscles the definition you’re looking for.